matplotlib/matplotblog/content/posts/animated-polar-plot/index.md

   params:
     showOnTop: false
 ---
 The **ocean** is a key component of the Earth climate system.
 It thus needs a continuous real-time monitoring to help scientists better understand its dynamic and predict its evolution.
 All around the world, oceanographers have managed to join their efforts and set up a [Global Ocean Observing System](https://www.goosocean.org) among which [**Argo**](http://www.argo.ucsd.edu/) is a key component.
 Argo is a global network of nearly 4000 autonomous probes or floats measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 The localisation of these floats is nearly random between the 60th parallels (see live coverage [here](http://collab.umr-lops.fr/app/divaa/)).
 All data are collected by satellite in real-time, processed by several data centers and finally merged in a single dataset (collecting more than 2 millions of vertical profiles data) made freely available to anyone.

 In this particular case, we want to plot temperature (surface and 1000m deep) data measured by those floats, for the period 2010-2020 and for the Mediterranean sea.
-We want this plot to be circular and animated, now you start to get the title of this post : **Animated polar plot**
+We want this plot to be circular and animated, now you start to get the title of this post: **Animated polar plot**.

 First we need some data to work with.
-To retrieve our temperature values from argo float, we use [**Argopy**](https://argopy.readthedocs.io) wich is a python library that aims to ease Argo data access, manipulation and visualisation for standard users as well as Argo experts and operators.
-Argopy returns [xarray](http://xarray.pydata.org) dataset objects, wich make our analysis much easier.
+To retrieve our temperature values from Argo, we use [**Argopy**](https://argopy.readthedocs.io), which is a Python library that aims to ease Argo data access, manipulation and visualization for standard users, as well as Argo experts and operators.
+Argopy returns [xarray](http://xarray.pydata.org) dataset objects, which make our analysis much easier.
 ```python
 import pandas as pd
 import numpy as np